HelpMe-Pls/Life-Engineering/Tips & Tools/English vocab.md

 deity (n): god, divinity

-blasphemy (n):  showing contempt or lack of reverence for the sacred or inviolable
+blasphemy (n): sacrilege, irreverence, showing contempt or lack of reverence for the sacred or inviolable

 revere (v): venerate, very much respect and admire someone or something